Topics on this page:

 - combating community deterioration and juvenile delinquency.

+However, this list is not as straightforward as it may seem at first glance.
 If your organization is directly involved in one or more of these purposes, it may qualify for federal income tax-exemption under 501(c)(3).
-If your organization’s purpose is not listed above, this does not mean that your organization does not qualify for 501(c)(3) status – it is possible that your organization falls into one or more of the above categories, but you do not even realize it.
+If your organization’s purpose is not listed above, this does not mean that your organization does not qualify for 501(c)(3) status.
+It is possible that your organization falls into one or more of the above categories, but you do not even realize it.
 Think of the big picture and ask yourself…